amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 returns - I used [jq](https://github.com/stedolan/jq) for that.

 {% highlight bash %}
-BUILD_SHA=$(curl 'https://api.github.com/repos/company/company.github.io/contents/js/awesome.min.js' | jq '.sha')
+SHA_BUILD=$(curl 'https://api.github.com/repos/company/company.github.io/contents/js/awesome.min.js' | jq '.sha')
 {% endhighlight %}

 Now the variable ``BUILD_SHA`` will contain the required SHA.
 Needless to say, the first deployment will have to be